Losing weight isn’t easy.

 What Is Weight Loss?

-Before you attempt to lose weight you should first understand what it means to “lose weight”.
+Before you attempt to lose weight you should first understand what losing weight is.

-Firstly, I know you want to lose weight and that’s fine but what you really want to do is: lose body fat.
+Firstly, I know you want to lose weight and that’s fine but what you really want to do is to: lose fat.

-A reduction in body fat is the best way to lose weight because you don’t want to lose your fluid and muscle mass in the process.
+A reduction in body fat is the best way to lose weight because you don’t want to lose body fluid and muscle mass in the process.

 So it’s fat loss that you want, not weight loss.